FinLegal/API-Documentation/README.md

 # API Samples and Documentation

-This repository contains some code samples and notes for the CaseFunnel public API.
-The main REST documentation should be considered the primary reference.
+This repository contains code samples and notes for our public API.
+The [API specification](#rest-api-specification) should be considered the primary reference.

 ## URLs